mrkkrp/philosophy-notes/understanding-media-mcluhan/notes.md

   understandable way he simply keeps on jumping all around.
 Maybe he is too clever for me, but I'd think that a truly clever person is also the one who makes the effort to be understood.

+Decided to stop reading “Understanding media”.
+The author is writing with a prophetic air of a misunderstood genius, but many of his claims seem arbitrary and he never takes the trouble to substantiate them.
+There are better books to read.